kiankyars/kiankyars.github.io/_posts/2024-01-03-chess-world-models.markdown

 ![3 heatmaps of the linear probe for blank squares location](/images/chess_world_models/blank_probe.png)

 For this move in this chess game, the linear probe perfectly reconstructs the state of the board.
+The probe's objective is to classify each square into one of 13 categories, each representing a different chess piece or a blank square.
+To create this graph, we just take the prediction with the highest value for each square as the probe's output.

 ![2 heatmaps of the linear probe for board state](/images/chess_world_models/board_state.png)